CrossRef/dul-tool/docs/DUL-Authentication-Recommendation.md

 ### Recommended Specification Abstract

-DUL Messages Authentication will be implemented using the JWT (JSON Web Tokens) family of technologies.
+DUL Messages Authentication will be implemented using the JWT (JSON Web Tokens) family of specifications.
 JWT is a collection of pre-existing technologies and techniques that align very closely with the aims of DUL.

 All DUL messages will be sent as a JWT message.

 DUL provides three levels of Producer implementation:

  - Level 3: Authenticity checks with RSA and PKI.
-Recommended and standard.
+Recommended and default.
  - Level 2: Integrity checks with HMAC.
 Not recommended, but may be necessary for some Producers.
  - Level 1: No integrity or authenticity checks.
 Not recommended, but may be necessary for some Producers.

 Two levels of Consumer are defined:

  - Strict: Authenticity and integrity are validated.
-Recommended and standard.
+Recommended and default.
  - Relaxed: No checks are made.
 Not recommended.

 JWS (JSON Web Signature) is a part of the JWT specification.
 It defines how messages are signed.
 JWS defines algorithms for all three Producer Levels:

- - For Level 3 (standard), the `rs256` algorithm is used.
+ - For Level 3 (default), the `rs256` algorithm is used.
  - For Level 2, the `hm256` algorithm is used.
  - For Level 1, the `none` algorithm is used.

 For Level 2, a well-known, public HMAC256 'secret' is defined.
 For Level 3, Producers create RSA Public / Private Key Pairs and sign their messages.
-The Message Authentication Authority operates a Public Key Server to host the public keys.
+The Authority operates a Public Key Server to host the public keys.

 # Discussion